The Life and Times of Patrick Henry

 As the imperial crisis mounted after the Boston massacre of 1770, Henry in 1773 joined with other Virginians in the establishment of intercolonial committees of correspondence.
 Both the Boston Tea Party in December and Parliament’s subsequent enactment of the Coercive Acts and its closing of the port of Boston in 1774, drew the colonies closer together in their resistance.

 Henry attended the first session of the Continental Congress in Philadelphia in September 1774 as one of Virginia’s seven delegates and initially received several important committee assignments.
 Early in the session, he demonstrated his powers as a speaker when he asserted that the old governments and colonial boundaries were swept away.
 “The distinctions between Virginians, Pennsylvanians, New Yorkers, and New Englanders, are no more,” he declared.
 “I am not a Virginian, but an American.”
 Henry took his seat in the Second Continental Congress in May 1775 but did not play a major part in its cautious deliberations.
-When Congress adjourned on August 1, Henry set out for home and never again to hold a continental or national office.
+When Congress adjourned on August 1, Henry set out for home, never again to hold a continental or national office.

 Henry and Independence

-Virginia’s royal governor, the Earl of Dunmore, responded promptly to the threat of armed resistance.
-On April 20, l775 he dispatched a small force of British marines to seize powder and guns stored in the Public Magazine in Williamsburg.
+Virginia’s royal governor, John Murray, Earl of Dunmore, responded promptly to the threat of armed resistance.
+On April 20, 1775, he dispatched a small force of British marines to seize powder and guns stored in the Public Magazine in Williamsburg.
 The raiders were discovered, but the attempt aroused violent sentiments that threatened to explode into bloodshed.
 A few of Virginia’s more cautious leaders, who had often opposed Henry in the legislature, were able to quiet the citizens of Williamsburg and head off a march on the capital by several volunteer companies that gathered at Fredericksburg.
 Patrick Henry was not as easily turned aside.
 He led his Hanover militia company to the outskirts of Williamsburg and demanded payment to the colony for the cost of the seized powder and arms before he finally agreed to break camp.

 During Henry’s brief absence from Virginia for the Second Continental Congress, the military preparations that he advocated had come to fruition.
 The Virginia Convention formed two provincial regiments, and by a narrow vote appointed the inexperienced Henry as commander of the first regiment and the senior officer of the entire force.
 “I think my countrymen made a capital mistake,” said George Washington, “when they took Henry out of the senate to place him in the field.”